metta-systems/libsss/doc/spec.md

 SPDY and QUIC extend with packet framing, encoding and a set of goals to achieve (see below).

-CurveCP adds non-transparent cryptoboxes for all crucial contents and a session initiation protocol.
+CurveCP adds opaque cryptoboxes for all crucial contents and a session initiation protocol.

 ### Goals (@sa QUIC)
 We’d like to develop a transport that supports the following goals: